distralive/distra/README.md

 - Node.js 18.x (LTS)
 - pnpm (as the package manager)
-- A running MySQL database (you can use Docker to run one)
+- A running PostgreSQL database (you can use Docker to run one)
 - A running MinIO instance (you can use Docker to run one)

 ### Clone the repository